jatinssaluja/lorawan-stack/doc/content/guides/connecting-gateways/ciscoixm/_index.md

 ## Configuration

-Plug the RJ45 end of the cable in the Console port of the gateway, and the USB port to your computer.
+Plug the RJ45 end of the cable in the **Console** port at the side of the gateway, and the USB port to your computer.

 If you are using MacOS or Linux, connect to the Gateway by opening a terminal and a executing the following commands: